Increase restaurant profit: What you can do to improve your bottom line

 It also could be your menu pricing.
 Are you charging more or less than you should for your menu items?
 Maybe changing prices can change your profit.
 You need to charge a reasonable amount, compared to the local competition.
 If you want to make more money, consider lowering your food cost percentage.
 Have you evaluated your food cost percentages or used a menu pricing tool?
 Your food cost percentage should be between 25% to 35%.
 You can use our menu pricing tool to help you figure out your prices.

-Do your employees use proper sanitation and food controls?
-Do you use date dot stickers?
+What about using date dot stickers?
 Do your employees understand FIFO (First In, First Out)?
 If not, then maybe you need to have some training on this matter.
 You could be losing food to spoilage when all it would take is rotating the oldest items to the front to use first and the newest stock to the back.

 Now, let’s look at the mix of labor costs.